gmalecha/gmalecha.github.io/_drafts/trying-out-mtac.md

      values of type ```M```.
   2. Avoid using ```Program``` to get finer granularity control over the obligations and term that is constructed.

-Of the two, the first is the more important.
+Of the two, the first is the more important; the second simply makes it easier to do this.
 Adopting these two techniques yields the following definition:

 ~~~coq
 Definition remove_refine (x : m)